-In particular, your error 404 page should use the same framework – heading, color scheme, fonts, logo, navigation and footer.
+In particular, your error 404 pages should use the same framework – heading, color scheme, fonts, logo, navigation, and footer.

 3. Reengage an unhappy visitor – Suppose you landed on a website seeking information on a particular subject.
 However, after clicking on a webpage from the search engine results, you do not get any answer.
 Rather, you’re presented with the ‘page not found’ error message.